Bucketlist Travels logo

 Leaning Tower of Pisa

-One of Italy’s most popular sights, an astonishingly beautiful but leaning belltower dating back to 1173, doomed from the outset having been built on unstable sand and clay.
+One of Italy’s most popular sights, this astonishingly beautiful belltower dates back to 1173.
+An architectural marvel at the time, the tower was doomed from the outset, having been built on unstable sand and clay.

 Good for age: 13+